Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE.md

 This PR template is for Data Plane APIs only.

 ### API Info: The Basics
-Most of the information about your service should be captured in the issue that serves as your [*engagement record*](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/271/Azure-REST-API-Stewardship?anchor=rest-api-stewardship-process).

 * Link to engagement record issue: